nathanielkess/RxJS-If-Else/README.md

 `if/else` statements are a staple for handling conditional actions.
 It's natural for most developers to reach for the `if/else` statement at the point when a decision needs to be made in code.
 In the reactive programming paradigm (eg with RxJS) this conditional statement is mysteriously unavailable.
 How can you code without it?

-The trick, more streams.
-But more on that later, first let's walk through an example.
+The trick is more streams.
+What's a stream?
+More on that later.
+First let's walk through an example of (...).
 Let's say we're writing a transit app.
-We need to write the piece that determines which streetcar will come sooner.
-I'll start with an example in RxJS that walks a thin line between reactive functional programming and imperative programming (the kind full of `if/else` statements).
-Then we'll clean it up with the "more streams" trick and find out how to do away with if/else statements and why RxJS doesn't offer a dedicated if/else operator (as of RxJS 5) in the first place.
+We need to write a piece of code that determines which streetcar will arrive sooner.
+I'll start with an example in RxJS that walks a thin line between reactive functional programming and imperative programming (the kind full of `if/else` statements that you're probably used to seeing).
+Then we'll clean it up with the "more streams" trick and find out how to do away with if/else statements and why RxJS (as of RxJS 5) doesn't offer a dedicated if/else operator in the first place.

 [Imperative example]